CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/2~The_Basics/3~Code_Quality_&_Documentation.md

     """
     ...
 ```
 For many functions, something like the first sentence would suffice.
-If the function is very specific, some examples showing different behaviours really helps clarify.
+If the function is very specific, some examples showing different behaviors really help clarify.
 Writing "Minutes and seconds have leading 0s to two digits when after a colon." is fine but the actual examples make it much more clear.

 ## Code Comments
 Comments should be brief.
 Don't write comments for every little snippet of code, save them for things that are non-obvious or unusual.
 Comments can also be valuable for explaining in more detail what a constant or variable represents.
 Another good use of comments is to explain *why* code is what it is.
 Here is an example of a bad comment.